United States Army Recruiting and Retention College: Noncommissioned Officer Academy

-The RRC Noncommissioned Officer Academy (NCOA) provides leadership training to recruiting and retention NCOs selected for promotion to Sergeant First Class and recruiting NCOs that have volunteered to permanently remain on recruiting duty.
-The NCOA is led by the RRC Command Sergeant Major who serves as the Academy's Commandant and a First Sergeant that serves as the Deputy Commandant and provides day-to-day management of the Academy's courses, instructors, and students.
+The RRC Noncommissioned Officer Academy (NCOA) provides leadership training to recruiting and retention NCOs selected for promotion to sergeant first class and recruiting NCOs that have volunteered to permanently remain on recruiting duty.
+The NCOA is led by the RRC command sergeant major who serves as the academy's commandant and a first sergeant that serves as the deputy commandant and provides day-to-day management of the academy's courses, instructors, and students.
+The NCOA also provides oversight of the Recruiting Station Commander Course (RSCC), with NCOA instructors certified to teach both SLC and RSCC courses.

 Senior Leader Course

 The NCOA teaches the Army Senior Leader Course (SLC), a three-week Army MOS-specific leadership course that trains recruiting and career counselor NCOs selected for promotion to Sergeant First Class.
 Soldiers selected for promotion to Sergeant First Class must graduate from this course in order to be promoted.
 The course materials are a combination of Army leadership lessons developed by the United States Army Sergeants Major Academy (USASMA) and MOS-specific lessons developed by the RRC that train students to lead at the platoon, company, and battalion levels.

-The NCOA also provides oversight of the Recruiting Station Commander Course (RSCC), with NCOA instructors certified to teach both SLC and RSCC courses.